-- Slowly add in the water/witch hazel until a smooth and creamy paste forms, then add in the essential oils if using.
+- Slowly add in the water/witch hazel until a smooth and creamy paste forms.

 - Apply to itchy bug bites, chicken pox, rashes, and more!
 If you use distilled water this may last in the fridge for longer than a week.